kkirchheim/pytorch-ood/examples/loss/README.rst

-Objective Functions
+Losses
 *********************

-Examples of how to use certain objective functions.
+Examples of how to train models with different objective functions.